ArdanaLabs/audit/src/attacks/dos.md

 As of this writing, `plutus` depends on the JSON parsing and encoding library [`aeson`](https://hackage.haskell.org/package/aeson).
 This means that `PAB` artefacts, if the `aeson` version is `< 2.0.1.0`, will be subject to the known DoS vulnerability described in [@AesonDos].

-### Recomendation
+### Recommendation

 Build system should enforce `aeson >= 2.0.1.0`.

 ## Conclusion

 \nameref{dfn:dos} vectors are currently a part of Cardano.
 With respect to these vectors, we do not believe Danaswap nor anything in the Ardana ecosystem is better or worse off (\ref{blf:nouniquedos}).
+If the build system enforces `aeson >= 2.0.1.0`, a known attack is factored out.